 "Nope," Hitomi answered, fanning herself.
 It was quite humid for mid-morning.

 "Nothing interesting what-so-ever has happened?"

-"It's nice," I answered, turning the bottle over to read the name, "Moody Blue, I need to buy a tube of this."
+"It's pretty," Hitomi answered, turning the bottle over to read the name, "Blue my mind.
+I need to buy a bottle of this."

 "Sounds like a plan."